Billy Bush Says It’s Ironic Where Donald Trump Landed After ‘Access Hollywood’ Tape

 Bush said that the experience changed him and that he returns as a person that is more evolved, adding that everyone needs to evolve to grow.

-Extra Extra is slated to premier Sept.
-9.
+Extra Extra is slated to premiere September 9.